Joanne Pence

-Joanne Pence is the author of a long running and successful romantic culinary mystery series.
+Joanne Pence is the author of a long running and romantic culinary mystery series.
 Fourteen books were published from 1993 to 2006.

-Her amateur sleuth Angie Amalfi is an underemployed food writer and gourmet chef in San Francisco, romantically involved with homicide inspector Paavo Smith.
-As well as fitting in the culinary mystery niche, her books are followed by romance novelist enthusiasts and also have a humorous, screwball adventure flavor.
+Pence's amateur sleuth, Angie Amalfi, is an underemployed food writer and gourmet chef in San Francisco.
+Amalfi is romantically involved with homicide inspector Paavo Smith.
+As well as fitting in the culinary mystery niche, Pence's books are followed by romance genre enthusiasts.
+The novels have a humorous, screwball adventure flavor.

 Joanne Pence was born Joanne Lopez in San Francisco.
 She attended the University of California, Berkeley and worked from 1970 to 1998 as an operations analysis manager in the Social Security administration.
 She is married to David Pence and has two children.

 She is a member of Sisters in Crime, Novelists, Inc, and Romance Writers of America.